Skip to content

 Note that history is a list subtype, so you can iterate through messages as you would expect.

-for m in chatbot.history:
+for m in agent.history:

 print(m)

-High-level chat and chat_stream Methods
+High-level chat and stream Methods

 These are the method use-cases: